Compliance: spend a little to save a business

 It’s essential to control costs in a business, but there are times when too stringent an approach is enormously risky.
-It can leave a business on the wrong side of the law, with reputations and finances in ruins.
+It can leave a business open to unnecessary risks, and potentially on the wrong side of the law, with reputations and finances in ruins.
+Compliance cannot be ignored.

 Compliance, however, isn’t a one-off fit and forget.
 Demands are constantly evolving.
 As science and understanding advance, standards and legislation change.
 What’s more, businesses which trade globally may find themselves subject to varying regulations imposed by several jurisdictions.